meltaylor78/pie_junkie/TESTING.md

     On login or logout the message being displayed, contained a link to the cart.
 At the time of login the cart was empty and at logout it was not a required button

 - **Fix:**
-    I investigated changing the type of message to change it to an info but was it was coming from allauth, I was unable to change this.
+    I investigated changing the type of message to change it to an info message but was it was coming from allauth, I was unable to change this.
     To fix the issue, I added an if statement to toast success message to only include the cart button in certain circumstances.

 3. Checkout views.py